thatlittleboy/rabbitmq-channelstateinvaliderror-debugging/README.md

 # rabbitmq-channelstateinvaliderror-debugging

 **Background**: Facing ChannelStateInvalidError errors in production.
 This repo is an attempt to reproduce that error in a minimal fashion (and a good chance for me to learn rabbitmq from scratch), then debugging the error, then fixing the error.
+Also meant as a backup reference guide for myself, how to set up a consumer-producer pair.

 In production, we're using `aio_pika==6.8.0` hence the pin to that version in the requirements.